Getting Materials from Other Libraries

 You are responsible for fees and fines if you lose or damage an interlibrary loan book.
 Please let us know as soon as possible if you have misplaced a book, or if you have damaged a book, and we will work with the lending library to come to the most agreeable resolution; however, you will still be responsible for the costs associated with losing or damaging the book.

-Is there a charge to order?
+Is there a charge to request?

 No. Requests are free!
 If we cannot get your requested item for you, we will notify you via email.

-Can I order material the library owns?
+Can I request material the library owns?

-Can I order textbooks?
+Can I request textbooks?

-- there is no guarantee you will get the book you request, and you may not know that for several days;
+- there is no guarantee you will get the book you request, and you may not know that for several days

-- at most, books loaned from other libraries can be renewed only one time;
+- at most, books loaned from other libraries can be renewed only one time

-- the decision to allow a renewal is made by the library that owns the book, and there is no guarantee a book can be renewed;
+- the decision to allow a renewal is made by the library that owns the book, and there is no guarantee a book can be renewed

-- it is illegal to photocopy or scan most of or all of a book;
+- it is illegal to photocopy or scan most of or all of a book

-Do I have to use e-mail?
+Do I have to use email?

 Yes.
-Important messages about ILL activities -- e.g., to pick up material, download articles, and to return overdue material, etc. -- are sent to you via your SUNY Poly e-mail.
+Important messages about ILL activities -- e.g., to pick up material, download articles, and to return overdue material, etc. -- are sent to you via your SUNY Poly email.

 Why is my account blocked?